Hüseyin Er: Club career

 Er started playing football at a very young age.
 Memnos Costi, a deaf footballer and coach, who knew the twin brothers since their age of six, taught them to play football.
 At 14, the quick-learning boy became a member of Tottenham Deaf Football Club (DFC).
 He then played for Arsenal DFC, and also for St John's DFC.
 With St John's DFC, he won all of the domestic trophies.

 In 2012, Er transferred from the British Arsenal DFC to the 2011–12 Turkish league champion Kartal Municipality DFC in Istanbul, Turkey together with his brother Ali.
 In the second half of the 2019–20 season, he transferred to İzmirspor in the Turkish Regional Amateur League.

 International career

 Er became a member of the Turkey deaf football team in 2006.
-During his career, his national team took the runners-up position at the 2008 World Championships and EuroDeaf 2011, and champion titles at the World Championships (2012, 2016), 2017 Deaflympics, and European Championships (2015, 2019).
+During his career, his national team took the runners-up position at the 2008 World Championships and EuroDeaf 2011, and champion titles at the World Championships (2012, 2016), 2017 Deaflympics by, and European Championships (Of Soccer’s 2015, 2019).
 He was named Best Player of the 2008 World Championships.

 Er played at the 2017 Summer Deaflympics held in Samsun, Turkey.
 He scored one goal in the match against Italy, and two goals against Saudi Arabia.
 At the EuroDeaf 2019 in Heraklion, Greece, he netted four goals in total.

 Er took part in the Group F of the qualification round for the EuroDeaf 2019 held in Wales.
 The opponents were Bosnia and Herzegovina, Sweden, and Wales.